Milestones

 - Thesis formatting

-- Submitting your dissertation
+- Submitting your thesis

 - Technical reports and how to submit one

-- Publications and conferences
+- Publications and conferences - read me first

-- Risk assessment form to be used in all applications for Leave to Work Away applications and also when travelling abroad to conferences, workshops and graduate schools of less than 14 days in duration.
-Apart from annual holidays, all other periods away from Cambridge need an application for Leave to Work Away.
+- Risk Assessment: A risk assessment must be completed before travelling on University business, both for the UK and overseas travel: Risk assessment for travel | Department of Computer Science and Technology.
+Please note that these forms are to be used in all applications for Leave to Work Away and when travelling abroad to conferences, workshops and postgraduate schools.
+Apart from short annual holidays (up to 14 days), all other periods away from Cambridge need an application for Leave to Work Away.

 - Teaching pages